firebase/FirebaseUI-Android/README.md

 ## Installing locally

-We are still working on deploying FirebaseUI to Maven Central.
-In the meantime, you can download the latest release from the Releases tab on the Github repo and install it into your local Maven repository
+You can get the latest released version of FirebaseUI from Maven Central.

-with:
+Alternatively, you can download the latest release from the Releases tab on the Github repo and install it into your local Maven repository with:

     mvn install:install-file -Dfile=/path/to/library-debug.aar -DgroupId=com.firebase -DartifactId=firebase-ui -Dversion=0.1.0 -Dpackaging=aar